 I was part of a team of four scholars who are working together with Durham University to research what makes a successful Multi-Academy Trust serving disadvantaged communities.
 In particular, we focused on the Laidlaw Schools Trust, which comprises seven schools in the North of England that predominantly serve disadvantaged pupils.
 Overall, this is part of the effort to reduce the attainment gap between disadvantaged pupils and their more affluent peers.

-I recently completed my LiA project by volunteering for the Youth & Community Project with Think Pacific in Fiji.
-Currently, I am on a year-long exchange at the National University of Singapore (NUS).
+After that, I completed my LiA project by volunteering for the Youth & Community Project with Think Pacific in Fiji followed by a year abroad in Singapore.

 I am an undergraduate Laidlaw Scholar studying Philosophy and Politics at the University of York.
 I am very interested in climate education.
 My project investigates collective responsibility regarding climate change in the primary years of school.